twelvelabs-io/twelvelabs-python/README.md

 Index(id='65b1b926560f741da96836d7', created_at='2024-01-25T01:28:06.061Z', updated_at='2024-01-25T01:28:06.061Z', name='test-index-to-researchers1', engines=[Engine(name='marengo2.5', options=['visual', 'conversation', 'text_in_video'], addons=None), Engine(name='pegasus1', options=['visual', 'conversation'], addons=None)], video_count=0, total_duration=0.0, expires_at='2024-04-24T01:28:06.061Z')
 ```

-Note that the API returns, among other information, a field named `id` representing the unique identifier of your new index.
+Note that the API returns, among other information, a field named `id`, representing the unique identifier of your new index.

 See the [Create an index](https://docs.twelvelabs.io/v1.2/reference/create-index) page for more details.